AshleyLv/vue-drag-verify/README.md

 successIcon|String|-|The icon of handler when the button dragged to the right side handlerBg|String|#fff|The background color of the handler textSize|String|20px|Font size of prompt message

+##Event

+###passcallback
+Emitted when pass verify, the handler dragged to the right side.